-Mix of informal and formally landscaped gardens, comprising a mix of native and nonnative plants, and remnant indigenous canopy and amenity trees.
+Formally landscaped gardens, comprising a mix of native and non-native plants, and remnant indigenous trees.

-- Streets have a modified grid layout, with curved roadways with cul-de-sacs. - Formal streets comprising sealed asphalt and single concrete footpaths in some areas. - Drainage usually consists of concrete rollover kerbs. - Undulating to sloping topography.
+- Streets have a modified grid layout, with curved roadways with cul-de-sacs. - Formal streets comprising sealed asphalt and a single concrete footpaths in some areas. - Drainage usually consists of concrete rollover kerbs. - · Undulating to sloping topography.